Admissions to the MBChB degree programme Partner Medical Schools:

 Introductory Course

-We will email you with all the essential information in August (once the numbers and the contact details of the transfer students are confirmed by partner schools) and we will also arrange a welcome/integration event prior commencing Phase 3.
-This year’s Welcome Event is planned for the 6th & 9th of September, 9.30 – 12.30pm, please save the dates!
+The Medical School will email you with all the essential information about starting the programme once the numbers and the contact details of the transfer students are confirmed by the partner schools (likely in July-August 2025).
+The Medical School will also arrange a welcome/integration event prior to commencing Phase 3 in September.
+This Academic Year’s 2025-2026 Welcome Event is planned for Sunday 31 August 2025, please save the date!

-You may want to familiarise yourselves with the content of our Years 1 & 2 course during the summer months and compare with syllabi from your own institutions – the links to each year intended learning outcomes are hyperlinked below.
+If you want to familiarise yourselves with the content of our Years 1 & 2 programme over the summer and compare with the syllabi from your own institutions, the Year 1 syllabus and Year 2 syllabus links below will take you to each year’s Intended Learning Outcomes.
 Our course content from early years will largely align with the curriculum from the partner medical Schools (harmonised each year) and covers basic Biomedical Sciences, system by system.

-It is also a good idea to familiarise yourselves with the University’s main webpage, where you can find a plethora of useful information about Glasgow, student representative council, various student societies, accommodation and such, not least about the course you will be joining.
+It is also a good idea to familiarise yourself with the Main University webpage, where you can find a plethora of useful information about Glasgow, student life or the student societies, student representative council, accommodation and such.

-It might be of interest to you to read about major scientific discoveries by our internationally renowned researchers working in research-intensive institutes and schools that form our College of Medical, Veterinary and Life Sciences (UG medical school is part of this college).
+It might also be of interest to you to read about major discoveries by our internationally renowned scientists working in research-intensive schools that form our College of Medical, Veterinary and Life Sciences (the Undergraduate Medical School is part of the College of MVLS).
+This may come in handy if you want to get involved with research, in pursue of SSC or Electives projects!

 Preparing to Start